-For RNG-REO messages transmitted in Broadcast Initial Maintenance intervals:
+For RNG-REQ messages transmitted in Initial Maintenance intervals:

-- Initialization SID if modem is attempting to join the network - Initialization SID if modem has not yet registered and is changing upstream, downstream, or both downstream and upstream channels as directed by a downloaded parameter file - Primary SID (previously assigned in REG-RSP) if modem is registered and is changing upstream channels, or if the CM is redoing initial ranging as a result of a DCC, UCC, or UCD change (see Sections 8.3.3 and 11.3.2).
+- initialization SID if modem is attempting to join the network - Initialization SID if modem has not yet registered and is changing upstream, downstream, or both upstream and downstream channels as directed by a downloaded parameter file. - Primary SID (previously assigned in REG-RSP) if modem is registered and is changing upstream channels.

-For RNG-REQ messages transmitted in Unicast Initial Maintenance or Station Maintenance intervals:
+For RNG-REQ messages transmitted in Station Maintenance intervals: